ModulesSoft/modulessoft/README.md

 <p align="left">
 I blend art and software and turn it into the web❗
 <br/>
-While I usually groove with JavaScript, I've been known to write PHP for the backend, since I consider costs as an engineer❗😜
+While I usually groove with JavaScript, I've been known to write PHP for the backend, since I consider costs as an engineer. 😜
 </p>

 <h1 align="left">Skils:</h1>